 Willow’s flexible branches have many uses, most famed perhaps being willow basketry and wicker furniture.
 Practically every wood and fiber usage is in play, from ropes to use of the bark for leather tanning.
 Burnt, the wood makes great charcoal for artists pencils.

 You can obtain a black dye from the roots and a dark orange dye from the bark.

-All of Haliburton’s local willow species transplant easily and root fast – it has its own rooting compound.
-Due to this willow is popular for making living statues.
+All of Haliburton’s local native willow species transplant easily and root fast – it has its own rooting compound.
+Due to this ease of propagating, willow is popular for making living sculptures.
 The seeds themselves are short lived.